 There are no guarantees that clinical trials will work.
 A clinical trial provides a chance for a mesothelioma patient to achieve remission with a novel therapy.

 Some people may be hesitant to participate in clinical trials since the medications and treatment options aren’t available to the public.
 It’s important to remember that every treatment for every type of disease was once in its novel stages before being released to the public.
+This highlights the importance of considering all available options, especially for patients with advanced cancer seeking alternative solutions.

 Recurrence After Mesothelioma Remission